Won v. ICBC: Small Claims Tribunal Rejects Claim “Other Driver” Responsible for Intersection Collision*

 By this standard, Ritchie said, the applicant was clearly at-fault.
 The other driver was considered “dominant” in this scenario as he was on the through highway.
 The applicant had the legal responsibility to yield.
 And even if the other driver was not an “immediate hazard” before the applicant entered the intersection, he definitely was as she continued through it.
 Ritchie said the law required the applicant “to keep a continuous lookout as she crossed the intersection.”

-Contact Preszler Law Today if You Need Advice Following a B.C.
+Contact Preszler Injury Lawyers Today if You Need Advice Following a B.C.
 Car Accident